The Online Music Competition for XXI Century classical musicians

 The competition is structured in two main phases, ELIMINATORY phase and FINAL phase;

-1.1 The ELIMINATORY phase starts on May the 12th 2020 and ends on August the 10th 2020 and consists on the examination of videos and CVs;
+1.1 The ELIMINATORY phase starts on November the 20th 2020 and ends on February the 26th 2021 at Midnight UTC.; this phase consists on the examination of TWO videos and CVs;

-1.2 The FINAL will take place from August the 10th until August the 20th 2020 and consists on the examination of videos;
+1.2 The FINAL will take place from March the 26th 2021 until April the 2nd 2021 at Midnight UTC and consists on the examination of ONE video;

 Please check Appendix A at the bottom of the page for details regarding the videos.

-The competition is organized in four categories: singers, instrumentalists, ensembles and senior.
+The competition is organized in three categories: singers, instrumentalists and ensembles.

-2.1.1 the category is open to singers of any voice register;
+2.1.1 the category is open to singers of any voice register, without age limit;

-2.2.1 the category is open to any acoustic instrument, with or without accompaniment;
+2.2.1 the category is open to any acoustic instrument, without age limit;

-2.3.1 the category is open to any ensemble from duet to nonet, with any combination of instruments;
+2.3.1 the category is open to any ensemble from duet to nonet, without age limit;

 3.1 there is no limit in the choice of the repertoire except that the pieces performed must be originally intended to be performed without the use of amplification or the accompaniment of electronic devices and/or instruments;